Paperman: Conception and writing

 In an interview with Animation World Network, director John Kahrs revealed that Paperman first materialized when he was working as an animator at Blue Sky Studios during the 1990s.
 Kahrs conceived Paperman while he was traveling on his routine commute through Grand Central Station, where he was inspired by "the random connections you sometimes make with people" on these excursions.
-As a result, he created a story about "a guy who makes a connection with this girl on his long commute", elaborating, "The story really is about what happens when he tries to get her back and make that connection again."
+As a result, he created a story about "a guy who makes a connection with this girl on his long commute", elaborating that "the story really is about what happens when he tries to get her back and make that connection again".
 Describing Paperman as an "urban fairytale", Kahrs pitched the idea as an animated short to Disney Chief Creative Officer John Lasseter and Walt Disney Animation Studios several times.
-However, the studio refused to develop the project because they were pre-occupied with Tangled (2010), on which Kahrs also worked.
+The studio refused to develop the project because they were pre-occupied with Tangled (2010), on which Kahrs also worked.
 It wasn't until after Tangled was completed that Disney, who was searching for a project that would "fill the space between" Tangled and Wreck-It Ralph, that Paperman was finally green-lit.

 Kahrs developed the story on storyboards and wrote the original draft of Paperman.
 However, he admitted that the writing was really a collaborative process because he constantly received creative input from a "peer group of directors".
 Lasseter, who served as an executive producer on the film, also made frequent contributions.
 The main character, George, was inspired by George Bailey from the film It's A Wonderful Life (1946).
 According to Kahrs, Bailey, like George, "experiences the full gamut of life, from the highest highs to the lowest lows.
 He's a real guy; he gets frustrated.
-He's got dreams."
+He's got dreams".

 Animation

 While searching for a "way to merge 2D and 3D" animation, Kahrs discovered Meander, "a hybrid vector/raster-based drawing and animation system that gives artists an interactive way to craft the film".
-When describing the inspiration for the film's unique style of animation, which was created with a new in-house technology called Meander, Kahrs stated, "We brought together as best we could the expressiveness of 2D drawing immersed with the stability and dimensionality of CG.
-It really goes back to working with Glen Keane on Tangled, watching him draw over all the images."
+When describing the inspiration for the film's unique style of animation, which was created with this new in-house technology, Kahrs stated: "We brought together as best we could the expressiveness of 2D drawing immersed with the stability and dimensionality of CG.
+It really goes back to working with Glen Keane on Tangled, watching him draw over all the images".

-The technique, called "final line advection", gives the artists and animators significantly more influence and control over the final product as everything is done within the same department; "In Paperman, we didn’t have a cloth department and we didn’t have a hair department.
+The technique, called "final line advection", gives the artists and animators significantly more influence and control over the final product as everything is done within the same department.
+In his commentary: "In Paperman, we didn't have a cloth department and we didn't have a hair department.
 Here, folds in the fabric, hair silhouettes and the like come from the committed design decision-making that comes with the 2D drawn process.
 Our animators can change things, actually erase away the CG underlayer if they want, and change the profile of the arm.
-And they can design all the fabric in that Milt Kahl kind-of way, if they want to."
+And they can design all the fabric in that Milt Kahl kind-of way, if they want to".